TuanDangIT/EcommerceAPI/README.md

 - [ ] Allow users/company to modify settings such as currency and other editible areas via `appsettings` or API.
 - [ ] Enhance authorization for reviews, orders, returns when submitting return (property customerID must be equal to context CustomerId) etc. to able to modify only if the user ID matches CustomerId property in the entity.
 - [ ] Add Github Actions CI/CD after finishing unit and integration tests.
+- [ ] Allow CSV exports for invoices and orders.
+- [ ] Enable invoice editting.
+- [ ] Validate CSV product imports.
+- [ ] Autocomplete of customer's details when logged in.

 # Technology